BIOP/ijp-imagetoatlas/installation.md

 The installation consists of four steps detailed in the paragraphs below:

-1. Install QuPath and BIOP QuPath extensions (the use of QuPath is highly recommended),
+1. Install QuPath and BIOP QuPath extensions,
 2. Enable Fiji's ABBA update site,
 3. Install the additional programs required for automated registration (Elastix / Transformix),
 4. Setup ABBA in Fiji: